The strange story of 'Silent Night'

 Snowflakes are falling mutely on the old center of Oberndorf, which is already covered in a dusting of snow.
 The scene is so Christmassy it wouldn't be a surprise to see Santa Claus descending from the heavens in a sleigh.

-From the top of a nearby levee, the river Salzbach can be seen making a large U-bend only a few hundred yards from the chapel.
+From the top of a nearby levee, the river Salzach can be seen making a large U-bend only a few hundred yards from the chapel.
 Beyond it, the picturesque town of Laufen lies over the border in Germany.

 It wasn't always so.